Appearance

 Introduction

-Motion is built from the ground up with multiplayer support, leveraging Unreal Engine's robust networking system and the Gameplay Ability System (GAS) for state management.
-Every movement component in Motion is network-aware, providing smooth, responsive character control in both single-player and multiplayer environments.
+Motion supports multiplayer from the ground up.
+It leverages Unreal Engine's networking system and GAS for state management.
+Every movement component is network-aware for smooth character control in any environment.

 Key Networking Features